-Failure to obtain or maintain approvals or comply with regulations regarding our products or services or those of our suppliers could materially harm our sales, result in substantial penalties and fines, interrupt our supply chain, and cause harm to our reputation.
+Failure to obtain or maintain approvals or comply with regulations regarding our products or services or those of our suppliers could materially harm our sales, result in substantial penalties and fines and cause harm to our reputation.

-We and many of our healthcare provider customers, suppliers, and distributors are subject to extensive and frequently changing regulations under numerous federal, state, local, and foreign laws, including those regulating:
+We and many of our healthcare provider customers, suppliers and distributors are subject to extensive and frequently changing regulations under numerous federal, state, local and foreign laws, including those regulating:

-- the storage, transmission, processing, and disclosure of personal, financial, and medical information as well as healthcare records; - processing and use of children's personal and health data: - websites and application advertising that collect and use personal data for marketing purposes; - prohibitions against the offer, payment, or receipt of remuneration to induce referrals to entities providing healthcare services or goods or to induce the order, purchase, or recommendation of our products; and - the design, manufacture, marketing, and advertising of our products.
+- the storage, transmission and disclosure of personal, financial, and medical information as well as healthcare records; - prohibitions against the offer, payment or receipt of remuneration to induce referrals to entities providing healthcare services or goods or to induce the order, purchase or recommendation of our products; and - the design, manufacture, marketing and advertising of our products.

-The healthcare and technology markets are also highly regulated and subject to changing political, economic, and regulatory influences.
+The healthcare and technology markets are also highly regulated and subject to changing political, economic and regulatory influences.
 Global regulators are expanding and changing regulations and guidance for products, which can limit the potential benefits of products and cause protracted review timelines for new products.
 Our critical third-party vendors and service providers are similarly subject to various regulations.
-Our failure or the failure of our suppliers, customers, advertisers, consultants, and influencers to strictly adhere to clearances or approvals in the labeling, marketing, and sales of our products and services could subject us to claims or litigation, including allegations of false or misleading advertising or violations of laws or regulations, which may result in costly investigations, fines, penalties, as well as material judgments, settlements or decrees.
+Our failure or the failure of our suppliers, customers, advertisers, consultants and influencers to strictly adhere to clearances or approvals in the labeling, marketing and sales of our products and services could subject us to claims or litigation, including allegations of false or misleading advertising or violations of laws or regulations, which may result in costly investigations, fines, penalties, as well as material judgments, settlements or decrees.
 We are also subject to complex, new and changing environmental, health and safety regulations.
 There can be no assurance we will adequately address the business risks associated with the implementation and compliance with such laws and our internal processes and procedures to comply with such laws or that we will be able to take advantage of any resulting business opportunities.

 Furthermore, before we can sell a new medical device or market a new use of, or claim for, an existing product, we frequently must obtain clearance or approval to do so.
-For instance, in the United States, FDA regulations are wide ranging and govern, among other things, product design, product materials, development, manufacturing and testing, product labeling, and product storage.
-It takes significant time, effort, and expense to obtain and maintain clearances and approvals of products and services, and there is no guarantee we will timely succeed, if at all, in the countries in which we do business.
-In other countries, the requirements, time, effort, and expense to obtain and maintain clearances may differ materially from those of the FDA.
-Moreover, these laws may change, resulting in additional time, expense, or loss of market access.
+For instance, in the U.S., FDA regulations are wide ranging and govern, among other things, product design, product materials, development, manufacturing and testing, product labeling and product storage.
+It takes significant time, effort and expense to obtain and maintain clearances and approvals of products and services, and there is no guarantee we will timely succeed, if at all, in the countries in which we do business.
+In other countries, the requirements, time, effort and expense to obtain and maintain clearances may differ materially from those of the FDA.
+Moreover, these laws may change, resulting in additional time, expense or loss of market access.
 If requirements to market our products or services are delayed, we may be unable to offer them in markets we deem important.
-Additionally, failure to comply with applicable regulatory requirements could result in enforcement actions with sanctions including, among other things, fines, civil penalties, and criminal prosecution.
+Additionally, failure to comply with applicable regulatory requirements could result in enforcement actions with sanctions including, among other things, fines, civil penalties and criminal prosecution.
 Delays or failures to obtain or maintain regulatory approvals, clearances or to comply with regulatory requirements may materially harm our domestic or international operations, and adversely impact our business.